kiwilan/php-notifier/README.md

 > [!WARNING]
 > Not ready for production for now.

-PHP Notifier is a package to add some useful classes to send notifications.
-Works for [Discord webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks), [Slack webhooks](https://api.slack.com/messaging/webhooks) and emails with [`symfony/mailer`](https://symfony.com/doc/current/mailer.html).
+PHP Notifier is a package to send notifications for Discord, Slack or mails.

 ## Installation